 - Getting as many of these dogs adopted into loving homes as possible, before their time runs out; and

 - Raising awareness of the number of dogs being killed in shelters.

 The co-founders dedicated their respective skills, The Buddy Fund provided the funding, and the shelters listed the dogs.

 Rolling Rescue is a nationwide network of volunteers who transport dogs from areas where they are not wanted and in danger of being destroyed to areas where good pets are in demand.
-Local resident Robert Branham provides a special van that is loaded with crated animals for transport to other parts of the nation.
-Volunteer drivers are always needed, check their web site for details.

 3 Hearts 4 Paws Animal Rescue